The Arc1950 Owners’ Assocation is the only independent organisation representing apartment owners in the village.

 It also provides contact possibilities with like-minded others when in the village, or for children / teens looking for company of their own age.

-Documents of general interest are also stored here, such as ASL releases, the P&V price lists, guides to tax returns, commentary on restaurants and ski runs, etc.
+Documents of general interest are also stored here, such as ASL releases, the P&V price lists, lift prices, opening dates, guides to tax returns, commentary on restaurants and ski runs, etc.

 Representation / Working with our Service providers